 Writing an Appeal Letter To Insurance Company (Samples)

-This is an Appeal Letter written by an individual displeased with the insurance company’s decisions regarding the processing of an insurance claim.
+This is an appeal letter written by an individual dissatisfied with the insurance company’s decisions regarding the processing of an insurance claim.

-The appeal letter is meant to give you an opportunity to seek a review of the decision by the health insurance company.
-The aim of writing this appeal letter is to try and set up a meeting for further negotiations with the insurance company.
-With a meeting in place, you can address the terms and conditions of the agreement and get the insurance company to change their decision about not covering your medical costs.
-It is essential to include your contact details in your appeal letter to make it easier for them to contact you to follow up on your appeal.
+This letter is meant to give you an opportunity to seek a review of the decision by the health insurance company.
+The aim of writing this letter is to try and set up a meeting for further negotiations with the insurance company.
+With a meeting in place, you can address the terms and conditions of the agreement and get the insurance company to change its decision about not covering your medical costs.
+It is essential to include your contact details in your letter to make it easier for them to contact you.

-A proper appeal letter to the insurance company can significantly increase the chances of the final decision to be in your favor.
-Before you write that appeal letter, make sure that you have reviewed the state laws to determine the coverage expected from health insurance companies in your State.
-After you have confirmed the coverage you should receive from your health insurance company; you can proceed to write the appeal letter to the insurance company.
+A proper appeal letter can significantly increase the chances of the final decision being in your favor.
+Before you write, make sure that you have reviewed the state laws to determine the coverage expected from health insurance companies in your state.
+After you have confirmed the coverage you should receive from your health insurance company, you can proceed to write the appeal letter to the insurance company.

 Steps for Writing an Effective Appeal Letter

-An appeal letter is formal and must follow the official business letter format.
-With the steps provided below, you can adequately write an appeal letter to the insurance company using the proper format and the required details:
+This is a formal letter and must follow the official business letter format.
+With the steps provided below, you can adequately write one using the proper format and the required details:

 1. Start with the basics

-The first part of your appeal letter is about the basic details of your issue to help the insurance company to understand your appeal.
-You should include your name as it appears in your health policy, the policy number on the insurance card, the policy holder’s name, your contact details such as phone number plus mailing address, and the health care provider’s name plus their contact details.
+The first part of your letter is about the basic details of your issue to help the insurance company understand your appeal.
+You should include your name as it appears in your health policy, the policy number on the insurance card, the policyholder’s name, your contact details, such as your phone number and mailing address, and the health care provider’s name and contact details.

 You also need to include the date of denial, the details of what was denied, and the reason for this denial.
 Finally, if you are writing the letter on behalf of someone, ensure you include the patient’s name.